What are some of the fastest and most cost-effective ways to host a WordPress website?

 - Runs with various VPS providers, such as Vultr.

-GridPane is actually a great way to set-up WordPress Hosting on Vultr.
+GridPane is actually a great way to set up WordPress Hosting on Vultr.
 So do you manage a couple of WordPress websites for yourself or for clients?
 Try GridPane!
-For those interested, I wrote a detailed review of GridPane in the review database for WordPress hosting.
+For those interested, I wrote a detailed review of GridPane in the review database where you can compare WordPress hosting.

 So what are your experiences with Vultr WordPress hosting and their new High-Frequency Compute plans?
 Don’t hesitate to leave a reaction below!